blakeslb/starwars-api/README.md

 # Project Description

 This project fetches and displays data from a Starwars API.
 You will see a list of Starwars planets and the films they appear in.
 On the second web page, there is more information displayed on each movie.
 Simple!
-Built to practice using ayschronous Jacascript and APIs.
+Built to practice using ayschronous Javascript and APIs.

 # Live link